jasikpark/jasik-xyz/content/portfolio/_index.md

 {{< figure >}}
 {{< iframe-with-chrome src="https://addisoncrump.info" >}}
 {{% figcaption %}}
-Redesigned my friends blog, helping him move from [Gitbook](https://www.gitbook.com/) to a custom design using [Zola](https://getzola.org) for the site generation.
-Provided a custom theme, font choices and full transfer of all of his original writing.
+Redesigned my friend's blog, helping him move from [Gitbook](https://www.gitbook.com/) to a custom design using [Zola](https://getzola.org) for the site generation.
+Provided a custom theme, font choices, and full transfer of all of his original writing.
 {{% /figcaption %}}
 {{< /figure >}}

 ## [Pastries By Grey](https://pastriesbygrey.netlify.app){{< raw-wayback href="https://web.archive.org/web/20210221214616/https://pastri.es/" title="Pastries By Grey" >}}

-> #bakingshop
+> #bakingshop #landingpage

 {{< figure >}}
 {{< iframe-with-chrome src="https://pastriesbygrey.jasik.xyz/" >}}
 {{% figcaption %}}
 Designed a landing page for my brother's fledgling baking business.
-This ended up being more of a passion project than actually being used, but it was an enjoyable venture in learning about CSS grid and setting up data api's and such.
+This ended up being more of a passion project than actually being used, but it was an enjoyable venture in learning about CSS grid and setting up data APIs and such.
+I also managed to design this website without javascript, even the menu menu simply uses HTML anchors, `scroll-margin-top`, and CSS media queries to dynamically show/hide the menu on mobile.
 {{% /figcaption %}}
 {{< /figure >}}